The cost to build this 500 sq. ft. ADU in California is approximately $133,100

 Utilities & Interior Finish

-Utilities and interior finish significantly impact the final cost of ADU construction.
+Utilities and interior finishing significantly impact the final cost of ADU construction.
 These include electrical, plumbing, and HVAC systems, appliances, windows and doors, flooring, cabinets, countertops, tiles, fixtures, etc.

 Finish LevelAverage Cost / sq ft